 10 genius ways to help with becoming debt free

-With the level of consumer debt being higher than it has been in the UK, I thought a post to help with becoming debt free would be useful.
-The average household has nearly £13,000 in debts, not including a mortgage.
+With the level of consumer debt in the UK, I thought a post to help with becoming debt free would be useful.
+As at June 2018, the average household has nearly £16,000 in debts, not including a mortgage.
 While many people may feel that they can service these debts at present, it is a worry for the future.

 “Individuals are juggling finances to get by, which is an early warning sign of impending financial difficulty.
 About 15 million households are showing one or more signs of actual financial distress…making minimum payments on their cards, being hit regularly by overdraft charges, using credit to get to the end of the month and pay for essentials.”